EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop-diy-13-gen-amd-configuration-new.md

 Choose any number

-Each card can be used in any of the 4 Expansion Card bays on the Framework Laptop 13.
+Customize your ports with the Expansion Card system.

-We suggest ordering 4 or more Expansion Cards, and that at least one is a USB-C Expansion Card for charging the laptop.
+We suggest ordering at least 4 Expansion Cards.
+If you order fewer than 4, you will have empty bays in the bottom of your laptop.
+At least 1 Expansion Card should be USB-C to charge the laptop.

 Most popular combination